hylo-lang/specification/spec.md

     The declarations space of the type declaration includes `foo` and `bar`.

 7. A declaration may introduce one or more names in the declaration space of the innermost lexical scope that contains it.
 A name is said to be conditionally introduced if it is introduced by an extension or conformance declaration that has a where clause; otherwise, it is said to be unconditionally introduced.
-The same name may not be unconditionally introduced more than once in a declaration space.
+The same name shall not be unconditionally introduced more than once in a declaration space.

     ```val
     type A {